patching...

 Former lifetime Bally members who felt wronged by an LA Fitness purchase will now be granted nationwide LA Fitness access.

-It appears that lifetime Bally Total Fitness members, who originally appeared to have been left out in the cold after their clubs were purchased by LA Fitness earlier this month, will have a place to work off the holiday pounds after all.
+It appears that lifetime Bally Total Fitness members, who earlier this month, will have a place to work off the holiday pounds after all.

 According to a statement posted on the LA Fitness website late last week and follow-ups from Patch to previously unhappy customers, the company has doubled down on its decision to honor lifetime agreements, now to the satisfaction of almost all those affected.